blobcode/puffin/README.md

 ### Installing

-To get running, just create a post or update a template and then just build.
+To get running, just create a post or update a template and then build.

 ```
 go build -ldflags '-s'